Honiton: Honiton Hot Pennies Ceremony

 Honiton was granted a royal charter in 1221 during the reign of King Henry III that allowed it to hold a market.
 To celebrate, the town held the Honiton Fair, originally on Allhallows Eve and Allhallows Day (1 November), the date was changed in 1247 to the eve and feast of St Margaret (19/20 July).
 In order to encourage people to travel to the town from the surrounding area to attend a subsequent fair without fear of arrest for their debts, no arrests for outstanding debts were allowed while the fair took place.
 At the beginning landed gentry took pleasure in throwing hot chestnuts from windows to local peasants and over time these gave way to hot pennies, a seemingly philanthropic gesture resulting in burns (until the peasants figured out to wear gloves or use a cloth to pick the pennies up).

 The Hot Pennies ceremony still takes place annually in the High Street of the town.
 At noon, the Town Crier, accompanied by the Mayor and other local dignitaries, raises a garlanded pole with gloved hand at the top, and proclaims that "The glove is up.
 No man may be arrested until the glove is taken down".
 Pennies are then thrown from a number of balconies in the High Street to crowds of local people.
 The pole is then kept on display for the following "fair week".

 Agricultural Show

 Honiton is host to the annual Honiton Agricultural Show, an event traditionally held on the first Thursday of August in fields near the town, dating back to 1890.

 Education

-Honiton has two primary schools, Honiton Primary School and Littletown Primary School, as well as a secondary school, Honiton Community College, which includes a sixth form.
+Honiton has two primary schools, Honiton Primary School and Littletown Primary School, as well as a secondary school, Honiton Community College, which included a sixth form up until 2025.

 Media

 Local news and television programmes are provided by BBC South West and ITV West Country.
-Television signals are received from the Stockland Hill and local relay transmitters.
+Television signals are received from the Stockland Hill transmitting station and local relay transmitters.

 Local radio stations are BBC Radio Devon on 103.4 FM, Heart West on 103.0 FM, and East Devon Radio, a community based radio station which broadcast to the town on 94.6 FM.

 The town is served by the local newspaper, Midweek Herald which is published on Wednesdays.